johnbridstrup/harvester-data-store-frontend/README.md

 # Getting Started with HDS Frontend

-This project is the react web interface for all AFT Harvester data.<br/>
+This project is the react web interface for the Harvester Data Store.<br/>
 The project is boostrapped by `vite` that leverages new advancements in the ecosystem: the availability of `native ES modules` in the browser, and the rise of JavaScript tools written in compile-to-native languages. <br/>

 ## Project Architecture